drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 If we want to truly empower Operations and DevOps, true coding work must be integrated.
 A path to the promise land can be walked with Jupyter Notebooks

 ---
-Development within operations teams frequently leaves Many systems engineers
+Development within operations teams is frequently is minimal if any.
+Some organization claim DevOps Many systems engineers

 ## Outline